Zeitgeist (film series)

-Zeitgeist is a series of three documentary films released between 2007 and 2011 that present a number of conspiracy theories, as well as proposals for broad social and economic changes.
+Zeitgeist is a series of three documentary films released between 2007 and 2011 that promote a number of conspiracy theories, as well as proposals for broad social and economic changes.
 The films, Zeitgeist: The Movie (2007), Zeitgeist: Addendum (2008) and Zeitgeist: Moving Forward (2011) are all directed by Peter Joseph.

 Zeitgeist: The Movie

 Zeitgeist: The Movie is a 2007 film by Peter Joseph presenting a number of conspiracy theories.
 The film assembles archival footage, animations, and narration.
 Released online on June 18, 2007, it soon received tens of millions of views on Google Video, YouTube, and Vimeo.
 According to Peter Joseph, the original Zeitgeist was not presented in a film format, but was a "performance piece consisting of a vaudevillian, multimedia style event using recorded music, live instruments, and video".